-The objective of all intervention is to leave the caregivers with a broader, more empathic understanding of the child’s emotional needs, tools for meeting these needs and managing problematic behaviors in a way that enhances self-control and self-regulation.
-The helping professional also leaves the child with the awareness, tools and skills that promote self-regulation, self-worth and interpersonal connectedness with family, peers, and community.
+The objective of all interventions is to leave caregivers with a broader, more empathic understanding of the child’s emotional needs, tools for meeting these needs, and managing problematic behaviors in a way that enhances self-control and self-regulation.
+The helping professional also leaves the child with the awareness, tools, and skills that promote self-regulation, self-worth, and interpersonal connectedness with family, peers, and community.

 The beliefs that guide our work and reflect our underlying assumptions about people, the experience of psychological distress, and the role of helping professionals in alleviating this distress and preventing future recurrence are:

 - The psychological distress of being in prolonged states of disequilibrium results in internalized (eating disorders, depression, suicidal ideation, addiction, disassociation, etc.) or externalized (conduct disorders, aggressiveness, oppositionality, violence, etc.) attempts to restore equilibrium.
 These efforts are "maladaptive" because they prevent a person from successfully participating in home, school and community and/or disrupt the lives of others.

 - In children who experience psychological distress, excessive focus on producing "good behavior" and de-emphasizing their internal experience, results in feelings of alienation from others and disconnect from one’s own emotions.
 Given the fundamental need to belong, these children are likely to seek attachments through involvement with antisocial peers, early pregnancy and other unhealthy means.

 - The helping professional’s role in helping families and community agencies (schools, courts, DFCS, etc.) manage children exhibiting psychological distress involves finding a balance between the child’s emotional needs and the community’s demand for compliance with its rules and expectations.

 - The helping professional’s first responsibility is to develop a thorough understanding of each child and his/her world.